sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 already paid the American ones in your paycheque.
 Depending on your State and situation you will end up receiving much (50% is not unreasonable) of that back.
 You may owe money in Canada.
-You definitely have to fill out both Canadian Federal and Provincial forms as well as US Federal and State.
+You definitely have to fill out both Canadian Federal and Provincial forms as well as U.S. Federal and State.

 It's not to hard to fill them out yourself but it's fairly annoying.
 Make sure you file with your Canadian address as your home address.